Ilona Barskaya

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received has come from the colleagues and industry professionals I’ve had the privilege of working with throughout my career.
-Their expertise and guidance have been invaluable in shaping my understanding of regulatory operations and have played a major role in my growth into a leadership role within pharmaceutical consulting.
+The best career advice I’ve received hasn’t come from a single moment, but from the collective wisdom of the colleagues, mentors, and industry professionals I’ve had the privilege of working with throughout my career.
+Their guidance shaped not only my technical understanding of regulatory operations, but also how I approach leadership, problem-solving, and growth.

 What advice would you give to young women entering your industry?